nicobees/freedom-label/instructions/4_frontend_mvp_business_requirements.md

 The navigation through views is handled with the best practices of a SPA: the User navigation will be synchronised with the browser history.

+> Important note
+> The frontend application already has settings for linting (eslint), preffifying (prettier), .gitignore, docker (Dockerfile), typescript (tsconfig), vite.
+These settings (available in the root of the frontend package) are not meant to be changed, unless there is an explicit User Story to handle this.

 ### 1. Header

 The application will always show a header on top, which shows dynamically the title of the current View.